acse-dc1823/spotID/README.md

 1. Firstly, we will be shown a landing page with two options.

     a.
 If it is your first time running the model, then you will have to select the "run model from scratch" option.
 In it, you have to provide two paths.
 Firstly, where do you want the embeddings (the "codifications" of the image of the leopard) to be stored.
 You need to provide the full path (i.e. "/Users/ab123/Documents/irp-dc1823/leopard_id/embeddings") where you want it to be stored.
 You also need to provide the path to your directory of raw leopard images.
-Then, once you click the button, the model will first run all the preprocessing.
+Then, once you click the button, the model will first run all the preprocessing, and then the model designed in this project.
 If in the future you add further images to your raw dataset, you need to select this option again.
 It will just run the preprocessing on the new images, not on the whole dataset again.
 Disclaimer: The preprocessing pipeline is quite slow, approximately 10-15s per image.
 The model itself is very fast, it takes approximately 15s for a test dataset of 500 images.
 Although, the preprocessing only needs to be done once per dataset.

     b.
 If you have already done the step above in the past and thus the preprocessing has been done and the model passed, then you can go with the other option "Open Existing Embeddings".
-In this option, you provide the path to the existing embeddings directory like in option a, and directly they will be opened.
-This is very fast, and should take no time for it to open.
+In this option, you provide the path to the existing embeddings directory like in option a, and they will be opened.
+This is a very fast process.
 Use this when you are half way done examining your images.

 2. Then, the main page will open.
 Now, you need to: Set a match directory.
 Set it with a global path (path from root, i.e. "/Users/ab123/documents/leopards").
 In this directory, whenever we end the session, the images we have classified will be arranged into their individual leopards that you have matched in subdirectories in this directory.
 There will also be a csv that outlines which image belongs to which leopard here.
 See below for final structure.